econpy/google-ngrams/README.md

 Just type exactly the same string you would have typed at books.google.com/ngrams, and retrieve the data in csv format.
 By default, the data is printed on screen and saved to a file in the current directory.

  1. You can directly pass queries as arguments to the python script, such as "python getngrams.py awesome".
  2. If you pass the '-quit' flag as an argument, the program will run once and quit without asking for more input, such as "python getngrams.py awesome, sauce -quit".

+**Known Caveats**
+ 1. When doing a wildcard search, use the '^' character instead of '*'.
+If you use an asterisk the script will fail because your shell will expand the asterisk before Python has a chance to use it.
- 3. Known caveat: quotation marks are removed from the input query.
+ 2. Quotation marks are removed from the input query.

 ### Example Usage ###

 ```
 python getngrams.py Albert Einstein, Charles Darwin
+python getngrams.py University of ^ -noprint -quit
+python getngrams.py United ^, Canada --startYear=1800 --endYear=2000 -smoothing=4 -quit
 python getngrams.py internet --startYear=1980 --endYear=2000 --corpus=eng_2012 --caseInsensitive=on
 python getngrams.py Pearl Harbor, Watergate -corpus=eng_2009 -nosave
 python getngrams.py bells and whistles -startYear=1900 -endYear=2001 -smoothing=2